-Provides legal representation for clients in matters of low complexity and/or risk in limited jurisdiction courts or agencies, with regular supervision.
+Provides legal representation for clients on highly complex and/or high risk legal matters.
 Reviews and evaluates assigned cases.
-Prepares and tries cases in limited jurisdiction courts and agencies.
+Prepares and tries cases in all courts and agencies.
 Works independently on all matters.
-Regularly communicates with clients and has contact with claims based on file representation.
-Provides related legal advice and services and manages relationships with Claims and Clients.
+Regularly communicates with clients and manages relationships with Claims.
+Provides legal advice and services and manages relationships with Claims and Clients.
 Mentors other trial attorneys.

 Reporting Relationships: Reports to Managing Trial Attorney

 Leads, directly represents or provides subject matter expertise on significant, high-risk or complex legal matters, representing clients in trials or hearings before courts or agencies, including appeals and arbitrations.
 May lead a team in a specialized practice area.

 Reviews and evaluates cases and lawsuits in accordance with established NTD Best Practices Guidelines.
 Proficiently interprets and explains insurance contracts and coverage issues; strong knowledge of state and local practices and rules.